We Can't Save Them All (Why We Shouldn't)

 Outsourcing Euthanasia

 When a shelter or rescue adopts a dangerous dog, the burden of consequences lies with the adopter.
-When an adopter must make the truly awful decision to euthanize a dog they have accepted into their family, loved, trained, and fought for, it’s called “outsourcing euthanasia.”
+When an adopter must make the truly awful decision to euthanize a dog they have accepted into their family, loved, trained, and fought for, it's called "outsourcing euthanasia."
 It leaves them with this heart-breaking decision and opens them up to judgment for a choice they should never, ever have needed to make.
+Those adopters will never get another dog from a shelter or rescue.
+And, neither will any of their friends, family, or neighbors.
+Potential adopters will turn to breeders for their dogs, resulting in an increase of puppy brokering and backyard breeders.

 A Difficult Reality